deanwampler/deanwampler.github.io/scala3-highlights.md

 I passed the `implicit/given` values explicitly to `Seq.sortBy` for illustration purposes, but of course I could have passed them implicitly (usingly?).
 The term _context parameters_ (or arguments) is used for these parameters.

-Note that the `using` keyword is now required (although optional in the 3.0 release, to ease the transition).
+Note that the `using` keyword is now required when you pass an explicit argument (although optional in the 3.0 release, to ease the transition).
 Requiring the keyword when you pass an explicit argument disambiguates which clauses are using clauses and which aren't.
 This permits more flexible definitions like the following:

 <script src="https://gist.github.com/deanwampler/ad16826c18aadd4d74bc7f9603f1e71d.js"></script>

 #### By-Name Context Parameters

-By-name (regular) parameters are great for deferred evaluation, such as passing expressions that should be evaluated inside a method, not before calling the method.
+In general, by-name parameters are great for deferred evaluation, such as passing expressions that should be evaluated inside a method, not before calling the method.
 This works for context parameters, too, as in this sketch of a database access API:

 <script src="https://gist.github.com/deanwampler/6042d6486474d27b43d5add8de10fa3b.js"></script>